A structure preserving numerical scheme for Fokker-Planck equations of structured neural networks with learning rules: Introduction

 Here $p(v,w,t)$ at a fixed time $t$ describes the probability density of finding a neuron with synaptic weight $w$ and voltage $v$, henceforth the probability density of finding a single neuron with synaptic weight $w$ is defined as

-and the normalization condition of probability ensures that $\int _{-\infty }^{+\infty } H( w,t)\mathrm{d} v=1$ holds for all $ t\geq 0$. $N(w,t)$ describes the firing rate of the neuron with synaptic weight $w$, at time $t$ and $\bar N(t)$ describes the entire network's firing rate at time $t$ summing over all the synaptic weights. $a$ is a positive noise coefficient.
+and the normalization condition of probability ensures that $\int _{-\infty }^{+\infty } H( w,t)\mathrm{d} w=1$ holds for all $ t\geq 0$. $N(w,t)$ describes the firing rate of the neurons with synaptic weight $w$, at time $t$ and $\overline N(t)$ describes the entire network's firing rate at time $t$ summing over all the synaptic weights. $a$ is a positive noise coefficient.
 The model is a multi-scale transport equation, where the $v$-wise transport represents the integrate-and-fire dynamics of the neural network, and the $w$-wise transport represents the network's learning behavior.

-Although being innovative and a series of its theoretical properties were identified in \cite{BP18}, model (\ref{auGi4Tx7zhb}) is a relatively new model and still very few properties are known.
+Systematic understanding of the model (\ref{auGi4Tx7zhb}) is largely lacking, although some of its properties were proved in \cite{BP18}.
 Particularly, the numerical studies are far from sufficient for understanding the possible uses and limitations of this model.
 In this work, we further explore this model from a numerical perspective.
 Specifically, we aim to design a structure-preserving numerical scheme for (\ref{auGi4Tx7zhb}), and further explore this model with extensive numerical experiments to investigate possible solution structures and interpretations.

 In our work, we propose a numerical scheme with the positivity preserving and asymptotic preserving properties.
 There are two key ingredients that make our scheme meet the desired properties.
 The first one is the Scharfetter-Gummel symmetric reconstruction \cite{JinYanFPLAP11} of the $v$-wise convection and diffusion terms in (\ref{auGi4Tx7zhb}).
 The second one is that we treat the flux shift term $N\delta(v-V_R)$ in (\ref{auGi4Tx7zhb}) implicitly.
 With the symmetric reconstruction and this implicit treatment, we can prove that implementing our scheme means inverting a so-called $M$-matrix at each time step, and the positivity preserving properties of the scheme is independent of the respective ratio between $\Delta t$ and $\Delta v$ or $\varepsilon$.
 The only grid ratio requirement is that $\Delta t/\Delta w$ has to satisfy the $w$-wise CFL condition, which is a natural requirement.
 Furthermore, when letting $\varepsilon\to 0$ without adjusting $\Delta t$, we obtain a numerical scheme consistent with the asymptotic behavior of the model, consisting of a $w$-wise convection equation for $H(w, t)$ defined in (\ref{aeRiM-jHclb}) and a $v$-wise quasi-steady equation for $p(v, w, t)$ with given $H(w, t)$.